smartbartdev/testrpg/README.md

 ### Getting Started

+Make sure you have node installed, then run `corepack enable pnpm` to install `pnpm` if you're running node >= v16.13.
+For lower versions visit the `pnpm` docs.
-First, install the project using `pnpm install`:
+Now you can install the project dependencies using `pnpm install`.

+Finally, run the dev server:
 ```bash
 pnpm dev
 ```